 Everyone who saw the more positive ad (Positive ad #2) said they would be more likely to get involved in a campaign, to vote, and to otherwise participate in the election.
 The other three ads fared less well in generating enthusiasm.
 In addition, the really negative ad (Negative ad #2) influenced those who knew about the subject matter more than it did those who didn’t have any prior knowledge.

 So, the more informed about a subject someone is, the more easily influenced they are by fear-based messages, and everyone is influenced by positive emotional appeals.

-What does this have to do with you and your digital signage?
+What does this have to do with you and your digital signage content?
 Well, knowledge of emotional triggers is another powerful tool in your design kit for creating messages that resonate and inspire people to act.

 Combining your message with the appropriate emotional cues could increase your audience’s receptivity and really get your message across.
 Consider the reaction you want from your audience – both what they may think and feel when they view it, and what you want them to take away from the experience.

 Also, consider the fact that your messages will be displayed repeatedly – the people in the experiment above were affected by the emotional triggers and inspired to take action after only a single viewing.
 Imagine what the reaction to repeated viewings may be.